shader-slang/slang/docs/linking.md

 Symbols
 -------

-Linkage - the combining of libraries and source to produce something that is the combination, can be achieved in many ways.
+Linkage is the process of combining of libraries and source to produce something.
 The mechanism used with Slang, is that items that are going to be imported or exported are named.
 As the Slang language supports function overloading and generics, it is not possible to just use a function name, or type name to uniquely identify the item.
-For that we need to include additional information to uniquely identify the item - and to do that we use 'mangled names'.
+Thus exported and imported names are 'mangled' to include this additional information.
+This is not unlike how C++ produces mangled names for symbols for similar reasons.

 Symbols within a module are additionally uniquely marked with the name of the module, and thus the module name becomes part of the mangled name.

-This also has implications for includes.
+This has implications for includes.
 For example say we have two modules, and they both #include a header file that contains a function.
 That function will appear as two separate functions - one defined in each module, because a #include is a textual the function will be defined once in each module and with each module name.

 By default Slang will provide linkage symbols for all global symbols - types or functions, including declarations.
-In the future this is likely to change with declarations *not* being exported by default, as the declaration is made available just to forward define, not as a mechnism to descibe something to be imported.
+In the future this is likely to change with declarations *not* being exported by default, as the declaration is made available just to forward define within the current compilation, not as a mechnism to descibe something to be imported.

-The `[__extern]` attribute is used to mark a declaration as having it's definition defined elsewhere.
+To mark a declaration as having it's definition defined elsewhere outside the current module, the `[__extern]` attribute can be used.
 For example

 ```
 [__extern] Thing makeThing(int a, int b);
 ```

-With types the attribute can also be used.
+With types the `[__extern]` attribute can also be used.
 For the moment though a type declaration that is externed still needs to be a type definition.
 Therefore to declare a type to be imported from elsewhere we actually have to write

 ```
 [__extern] struct Thing {};